 We set out to shift the conversation from the digital champions to heads of department who best understand the individual strengths and needs of their team.
 A whole-staff survey provided further clarity on individual use of technology, comfort level and skill gaps, which in turn helped identify and prioritise appropriate support.
 Training sessions have become departmental priorities delivered at a team or individual level.

 Numerous areas of common ground were agreed across departments.
 For example, on a practical level, the use of OneNote and Teams has been optimised for assignment-setting and feedback flow.
 We also addressed the challenges of collecting and storing pupil-made videos, an issue which had been flagged by teachers in several practical subject areas.

 From a pedagogical perspective, there was interest in low- or no-prep formative assessment tools for engaging pupils during live, blended or remote teaching.
 Pupils are encouraged to be more active participants in the feedback process, responding to personalised comments, which the teacher annotates while recording spoken explanations.
 We are also exploring bespoke projects such as mixed reality in biology, collaborative creative writing in English and using the model of a head to create binaural soundscapes in drama.

-New ways of living and working in 2020 made it even more important for our staff and pupils to develop their skills of communication, collaboration and teamwork.
+New ways of living and working in have made it even more important for our staff and pupils to develop their skills of communication, collaboration and teamwork.
 We have discovered new ways to connect, share ideas and show support, our horizons have been broadened and we have engaged with wider and more geographically dispersed audiences.
 As such, our community has developed a deeper understanding and political, social and environmental empathy.
 Our digital strategy has underpinned all these developments and continues to be a priority as we embrace technology to drive a culture of learning.